The topology of closed manifolds with quasi-constant sectional curvature: Introduction

+In section 4 we are concerned with the proof of Theorem \ref{lambdapositive}.
+The distinguished line field cannot be extended to isotropic points as in the previous chapter but the curvature leaves are now constrained to be diffeomorphic to spheres, as they have positive curvature.
+Every connected component of a saturated neighborhood of the set of isotropic points is a manifold whose boundary components are spheres (Proposition \ref{compact}).
+Group theory arguments involving Gruschko's theorem prove that there are only finitely many spheres which do not bound a ball (Proposition \ref{essential}).
+The intrinsic curvature of a spherical leaf provides control on the size of a spherical cap in the hyperbolic space which bounds that leaf (Lemmas \ref{caps} and \ref{cap}).
+We then prove that we can realize the capping off the boundary spheres in the Riemannian setting and the closed manifold obtained this way is diffeomorphic to a space form, according to a theorem of Nikolaev (\cite{Nik}) (see Proposition \ref{isotrop}).

+In chapter 5 we complete the description of isometric immersions of $1$-QC conformally flat manifolds with the case of dimension $n=3$ (Proposition \ref{immerse3}).
+Further, we note that a $1$-QC metric admits an extension to a hyperbolic metric on the product $M\times [0,\infty)$ (Proposition \ref{hyperbolicmetric}).

 .
-The author is indebted to Gerard Besson, Zindine Djadli, Bill Goldman, Vlad Sergiescu and Ser Peow Tan for useful discussions and to the referee for helpful suggestions.
+The author is indebted to Gerard Besson, Zindine Djadli, Bill Goldman, Luca Rizzi, Vlad Sergiescu, Ser Peow Tan and Ghani Zeghib for useful discussions and to the referees for helpful suggestions and pointing out some incomplete arguments.
 The author was partially supported by the ANR 2011 BS 01 020 01 ModGroup and he thanks the Erwin Schr\"odinger Institute for hospitality and support.